Module 1: Online Group Study

 Module 2: Embodiment Intensive

-After 10 weeks of group online learning, students and faculty come together in the flesh to practice communally.
-The seaside teaching centre in Devon is the perfect location for participants to connect with each other and with the earth.
-The fourteen days of the Intensive include instruction and practice in self-massage, movement, sensate focus, mindful genital mapping and massage, breath work, scar tissue remediation and Orgasmic Yoga.
+After 10 weeks of group online learning, students and faculty come together in the flesh to practice communally in Glastonbury, SW England.
+The fourteen days of the Intensive include instruction and practice in Betty Martins' Wheel of Consent, self-massage, movement, sensate focus, mindful genital mapping and massage, breath work, scar tissue remediation and Orgasmic Yoga.
 Special emphasis is placed on learning to work with others as a sexual yoga instructor, guiding their erotic practice sessions and, whenever possible, empowering them to direct their own somatic learning.